-The focus on purging and fasting and whatnot in alternative healthcare circles really unsettles me.
-It reminds me of how dutiful Victorian mothers lined their children up for weekly doses of Brimstone and Treacle on the advice of their doctors who believed everyone was full of humors that needed to be purged.
+The focus on purging, fasting, and whatnot in alternative healthcare circles really unsettles me.
+It reminds me of reading about dutiful Victorian mothers who lined their children up for weekly doses of Brimstone and Treacle on the advice of their doctors who believed everyone was full of “thicke grosse humors” that needed to be purged.

-The five emollient herbs recommended by humoral physicians like Culpeper weren’t even really all that intense.
-He recommended mallowes/hollyhock, violets, beets, pellitory of the wall, and garden mercury as the five emollient herbs.
+The five emollient herbs recommended by humoral physicians like Culpeper weren’t really all that intense.
+He recommended mallows/hollyhock, violets, beets, pellitory of the wall, and garden mercury as the five emollient herbs.
 Some sources list brank-ursine (Acanthus mollis) instead of beets.
-Today we see the word emollient and we think that almost immediately of skin care, but it pertained more to “loosening” herbs back then which were agents that hydrated you and kept you evacuating regularly.
+Today we see the word emollient and we think that almost immediately of skincare, but then it pertained more to “loosening” herbs, which were agents that hydrated you and kept you evacuating regularly.

-Our friend, the eye specialist, recommended that broths made of gentle emollients like mallowes, violet leaves, groundsel, raisons with the seeds removed, Damaske prunes and currants were best for staying regular.
-He assured us that strong medicines that agitate the humours are not good to be used frequently and steered people away from the harsher remedies.
+Our friend, the eye specialist, recommended broths made of gentle emollients like mallows, violet leaves, groundsel, raisins, Damaske prunes, and currants.
+He assured us that strong medicines that agitate the humors are not good to be used frequently and steered people away from the harsher remedies.

 Another author explained that oatmeal gruel was “very good to be Drank after Labour, Travel, Sweating, or the like, to prevent Surfeits, [see footnotes] no sort of strong Drink being comparable to it in that respect.”

-The message really hasn’t changed all that much in terms of taking proactive measures to stay well.
-I mean my doctor joked with me a few years ago that it was time for me to start eating prunes.
+The message really hasn’t changed all that much in terms of taking proactive measures to stay regular.
+My doctor joked with me a few years ago that it was time for me to start eating prunes.
 I am not much of a prune person, so I worked up the following decoction.
-It is good in terms of not really tasting like much so it can be mixed with juice or used to make oatmilk.
+It is good in terms of not really tasting like much so it can be mixed with juice or used to make oat milk.

 It should be mentioned here that plants like Mercurialis annua which contain mercury, and mercury, should be left in the history books.
 Ingestion of any heavy metal is not safe.
 I don’t work with Acanthus spp. just due to mixed reports of toxicity.